zqs-ops/perching_prediction/README.md

 ## Content

 - Overview
-- System Requirements
+- System requirements
-- Installation Guide
+- Installation guide
 - Demo
 - Instructions for use